 You see, because broadcloth is an excellent fabric for dress shirts, and because cotton is cheap, many brands just think of cheap poplin as the default.
 You use a small amount of a thin material to make the same fabric most shirts are made of, what could go wrong?

 Well, a lot.
 Dedicated casual fabrics—oxford cloth, linen, flannel, rayon, tend to be softer, or flow better, or both.
-Flannel and rayon don't require ironing, and linen looks much better when wrinkled.
+Flannel and rayon don't require ironing, and linen and oxford look better when wrinkled.
+Linen and Seersucker share the same breeziness.
+Seersucker and oxford retain the same crispness without wrinkling as poorly.
+And of course, there's an infinite spectrum of blends of cotton, linen, rayon, and silk.
 But a cheap, wrinkled poplin shirt with a weak collar will show its cheapness.

 Poplin is the default for brands that don't want to think about fabric.
 The vast majority of casual shirts out there could have been designed better with a simple choice of weave.